 For traditional methods of cleaning, use a mop to clean linoleum floors.
 For preparing the water, add around 4-6 drops of dish soap to your pail of water.
 For solutions that are meant for taking off more aggressive stains, a combination of water, baking soda, and vinegar is recommended.
 Borax and warm water are other popular combinations which you should go for if you are looking for a more deodorizing option.

 How to clean yellowed, dirty, and stained linoleum floors?

 It shouldn’t be that surprising to find yourself with stained and yellowed flooring since they are commonly used in kitchens.
 There is a way to get rid of these stains using natural products.
 White vinegar and baking soda are effective options and do not have any toxic fumes either.
 Mild detergent also loosens less aggressive stains.
 When using the vinegar and baking soda technique, saturate the stain with the solution and allow it to sit for a couple of minutes.
 Wipe with a cloth or scrub if the stain is stronger.

 How to polish and shine linoleum floors?

-If your linoleum floors are old and have lost their shine and luster, you can bring it back.
+If your linoleum floors are old and have lost their shine and luster, you can bring them back.
 There is a way to bring back its initial sparkle.
 The method involves ammonia and warm water.
 A cup of ammonia dissolved in half a gallon of water will create the solution you’ll be needing for this.
-Use a sponge to apply the solution on the floor.
+Use a sponge to apply the solution to the floor.
 Allow it to sit.
 Afterward, scrub and brush with a scouring pad to get rid of all the old wax from the surface.
 You’ll be left with linoleum floors that look as good as new!